johno/postcss-remove-prefixes/README.md

 # postcss-remove-prefixes [![Build Status](https://secure.travis-ci.org/johnotander/postcss-remove-prefixes.png?branch=master)](https://travis-ci.org/johnotander/postcss-remove-prefixes)

 Remove CSS vendor prefixes from your source.
+This ensures that your prebuilt CSS is as terse and concise as possible.

 ## Installation